 References: SI Brochure §1.2 • SI Brochure, Appendix 1, 11th CGPM, 1960, Resolution 12 • ISO 31-0 §2.3.2 • IEEE/ASTM SI-10 §1.

-You can think of “the metric system” as a nickname for the International System of Units, aka the SI.
+“The metric system” is a nickname for the International System of Units, aka the SI.
 The latter terms are used primarily in formal contexts.

 Before SI, there were older forms of the metric system that used different base units.
 For example, the CGS system used the centimeter, gram, and second, and included now-obsolete units like the erg and dyne.
-So, strictly speaking, the term “metric system” is ambiguous, leading to the term “modern metric system” to refer specifically to SI.
+So, in the early days, the term “metric system” was ambiguous, leading to the term “modern metric system” to refer specifically to SI.

-But it's been more than 50 years since the SI was defined, so for all practical purposes, “the metric system” means SI.
+But it's been more than 50 years since the SI was defined, so for all practical purposes, today “the metric system” is synonymous with the SI.

-Note that “metric” (in the context of the SI) is an adjective, not a noun: metric system, metric units, metric legislation, metric conversion, metric ton, etc. People sometimes use “metric” or “metrics” as slang for “the metric system,” but strictly speaking this is not correct.
+Note that “metric” (in the context of the SI) is an adjective, not a noun: metric system, metric units, metric legislation, metric conversion, metric ton, etc. People sometimes use “metric” or “metrics” as slang for “the metric system,” but technically this is not correct.

 Refer to the question What's a metric? (below) for other meanings of the word.